wostzone/directory/README.md

 Currently a file based backend is supported.
 Additional backends can be added in the future.

-Starting and stopping the server:
+Starting and stopping the service:

 ```golang
   import "github.com/wostzone/thingdir/pkg/dirserver"